 Always invoice your customer or client immediately.
 After all, the sooner you request payment, the quicker you’ll receive it.

 Some small business owners offer an early payment discount as an incentive to pay faster – typically for NET30 invoices at a rate of 1.5-2%.
 Many customers will appreciate the opportunity to save money, and many business owners don’t miss the small amount taken off the bill.

 Customers who routinely pay late may be motivated by a late payment penalty.
 The reverse is also a good idea.
 You may offer a 1-2% range of an early payment discount for early payers.

 Make it a policy to email a friendly reminder on the date payment is due.
 If payment is late, follow up with a phone call the next day to find out when you can expect payment.

 - Take advantage of cloud-based accounting software that can be accessed anywhere there’s an internet connection, including via your smartphone, to generate invoices

 - Be willing to negotiate with late payers; partial payment is better than not being paid at all.

 - Make sure you have the correct name on your client’s invoice to avoid payment delays.

-And should you ever need to take legal action to deal with a late payer, having documented evidence that you clearly communicated your payment terms upfront will be in your best interest.
+If you ever need to take legal action to deal with a late payer, it is in your best interest to ensure that you have properly documented evidence that indicates your payment terms.

 Looking for more bookkeeping information or tips?
 Check out our post on 3 Crucial Steps for Collecting Payments from Clients